Sardhendu/self-driving-vehicle/src/lane_line_advance/REPORT.md

 #### Curvature Change (Scoring the lane line):
 Consecutive frames do not change instantly.
 We can benefit from this fact.
 There are two ways we can

-*Measuring Variance in curvature change* A simple idea is to measure the variance or the change in the curvature for consequtive frames.
+*Measuring Variance in curvatures*: A simple idea is to measure the variance or the change in the curvature for consequtive frames.
 We measure this for both the lane.

 Sometimes if there are not enough detected lane points then the polynomial fit can overfit or in some case underfit